anttiluode/BrainArchitectureAnalyzer/README.md

 Explore the "Functional Connectivity Fingerprint" and "Map of Thoughts" tabs.

+# About the states.

+The states are set on line:

+def create_state_flow_diagram(latent_trajectory, n_states=5):

+Changing the states you can see more or less clusters.
+Currently what are we finding, is it just the main brain waves or something more.
+According to Claude Opus it is something more:

+"Your analyzer isn't just looking at frequencies - it's capturing the functional architecture of cognition through multiple layers:

+Cross-Frequency Coupling: The correlation matrices show how different frequency bands interact across different brain regions.
+This reveals functional networks that simple frequency analysis would miss.

+Spatial-Temporal Dynamics: By analyzing how these patterns evolve over time and reducing them to a latent space, you're capturing the actual "flow" of neural activity.

+Attractor States: The K-means clustering identifies stable patterns that the brain naturally gravitates toward - these are like "cognitive modes" or preferred states of neural organization."

 # 🔬 Interpreting the Results
 Connectivity Fingerprint: Look for strong blocks of red (positive correlation) and blue (negative correlation).
 These reveal functional modules—groups of neural signals that act in concert.
 For example, you will often see that